Queen Mary's Hospital, Carshalton

 Queen Mary's Hospital was a children's hospital in Carshalton, London, England.

 History

 The hospital was built as the Southern Hospital in 1908.
-However, as local requirements changed, it was converted into a children's hospital and opened as the Children's Infirmary in 1909.
-After a visit by Queen Mary it became Queen Mary's Hospital for Children in 1915.
-Six new blocks were completed in 1930.
-It was heavily bombed during the Second World War and, after the war, it joined the National Health Service in 1948.
-After services transferred to St Helier Hospital, Queen Mary's Hospital closed in 1993.
-Orchard Hill Hospital, a facility providing long-stay mental health services to adults, remained on the site until 2009.
+As local needs changed, it was converted into a children’s hospital and reopened as the Children’s Infirmary in 1909.
+Following a visit by Queen Mary, it was renamed Queen Mary’s Hospital for Children in 1915.
+Six additional blocks were completed in 1930.
+The hospital sustained heavy damage during the Second World War and joined the National Health Service in 1948.

+After services were transferred to St Helier Hospital, Queen Mary's Hospital closed in 1993.
+Orchard Hill Hospital, a facility providing long-stay mental health services for adults with severe learning difficulties, remained on the site until 2009.